6 minute read

-Security protection tips for the four most common breaches
+Tips to prevent the four most common data breaches

-These are the four most common vulnerabilities that cybercriminals are on the hunt for:
+These are the four most common data breach vulnerabilities that cybercriminals are on the hunt for:

 1. Unsecure third-party vendors